tims1337/Front/readme.md

 1. Clone the repository to your local machine.
 2. Ensure you have Go and Docker installed.
 3. Navigate to the project root directory.
-4. Docker way
-   1. Run `docker build -t my-go-app .` to build the Docker image.
-   2. Run `docker run -d -p 4000:4000 --name my-go-app-container my-go-app` to run Docker image.
-   3. Run `docker stop my-go-app-container` to stop Docker image.
-   3. Run `docker rm my-go-app-container` to remove Docker image.
-5. Traditional way
+4. Traditional way
    1. `go run ./cmd/web`
-6. Access the forum at `http://localhost:4000` in your web browser.
+5. Access the forum at `http://localhost:4000` in your web browser.

 ## User to login